-While a student at William Paterson, you have access to Lexis/Nexis Academic, one of the best databases for legal research.
-You can access Lexis/Nexis from Cheng Library's homepage under the Articles & Databases tab by clicking on the letter L. You can also click on the link above or below.
+While a student at William Paterson, you have access to Nexis Uni (formerly Lexis/Nexis) one of the best databases for legal research.
+You can access Nexis Uni from Cheng Library's homepage by clicking on Databases, then clicking on the letter N. You can also click on the link above or below.
 Your WP username and password are needed to access the database from off-campus.

 The source for case law is usually a "reporter."
 Reporters are sets of volumes containing judicial decisions/opinions.